bjoernalbers/belegnr/README.md

 Source: [GoBD, issue 2023](https://ao.bundesfinanzministerium.de/ao/2023/Anhaenge/BMF-Schreiben-und-gleichlautende-Laendererlasse/Anhang-64/inhalt.html)

-Since the use of *foreign* invoice numbers does not guarantee uniqueness of document numbers, I wrote this little script.
+Since using *foreign* invoice numbers does not guarantee unique document numbers, I wrote this little script.
 `belegnr` helps with your bookkeeping by creating sequential, unique document numbers a.k.a "Belegnummern".